Copy-on-Write or Merge-on-Read? What, When, and How?

 In case of row-level deletes/updates, it avoids rewriting the entire data file.

-It writes only the Delete File along with the updated data file in case of Updates i.e. basically writing less data and hence faster reads.
+It writes only the Delete File along with the updated data file in case of Updates i.e. basically writing less data and hence faster writes.

 Data is read along with reconciling any deleted or updated files, resulting in slower reads.